JohnFlorinus/CloudNativeDevOps/README.md

 </ul>

 <p>
 This setup enables a reliable and repeatable deployment process.
-The pipeline remains intentionally lightweight without multi-stage or unit testing implementation since the project’s was scope is small and experimental.
+The pipeline remains intentionally lightweight without multi-stage or unit testing implementation since the project’s scope was small and experimental.
 </p>

 ---